Harvard Business School

 Harvard’s MBA curriculum takes place across four semesters of 15 to 18 weeks each, referred to as Fall and Winter Terms.
 All students spend the first two semesters of the MBA program taking 11 courses, known as the Required Curriculum or “RC” for short.
 Following a three-day orientation period, Fall Term of RC classes begins in early September, featuring five semester-long courses that focus on issues businesses face internally.
 Fall Term ends in mid-December.
 Spring Term, which lasts from the end of January through late May, is comprised of five semester-long courses that examine how an organization interacts with external groups in a variety of social and economic contexts.
 Since 2011, an additional part of the RC has been a yearlong course called Field Immersion Experiences for Leadership Development (FIELD).
 FIELD is made up of three modules on leadership development and globalization.

-In the second year, known as the Elective Curriculum (EC), students may take up to five full-term courses per semester; in the 2018-2019 academic year, EC students could choose from over 120 full-time electives across 10 subject areas in addition to 17 field learning opportunities.
+In the second year, known as the Elective Curriculum (EC), students may take up to five full-term courses per semester.
+EC students choose from over 100 full-time electives across 10 subject areas in addition to over 25 field learning opportunities.
 Unlike most MBA programs, HBS does not offer any formal majors or concentrations, instead allowing students to shape their second-year curriculum however they see fit.
 Though HBS students may not study abroad, EC students can cross-register for up to two courses at Harvard University graduate schools or at several other institutions in the Boston area.
 In addition, HBS’s required Immersion Experience Program allows students to gain global exposure through short-term experiential learning opportunities in countries such as China, Peru and South Africa.

 Other MBA Degree Options

-In addition to its 22-month full-time MBA program, HBS offers a joint JD/MBA program with Harvard Law School, an MD/MBA program with Harvard Medical School, a DMD/MBA with Harvard School of Dental Medicine, and a MBA/MS with the Harvard School of Engineering & Applied Sciences.
+In addition to its 22-month full-time MBA program, HBS offers a joint JD/MBA program with Harvard Law School, an MD/MBA and an MS/MBA Biotechnology: Life Sciences with program with Harvard Medical School, a DMD/MBA with Harvard School of Dental Medicine, and a MBA/MS with the Harvard School of Engineering & Applied Sciences.
 HBS also offers an MBA/Master of Public Policy and an MBA/Master of Public Administration in International Development in conjunction with the Harvard Kennedy School.

 College students hoping to attend HBS in the near future can apply during their senior year via the 2+2 Program.
 Students accepted through 2+2 are granted advanced admission to the full-time MBA program upon completing two years of professional work experience in an HBS-approved position.